GPS Technology Fundamentals in Fleet Management

 Integration and Communication with Other Systems

 API connections enable data exchange with external systems.
 Standard protocols support integration with ERP software.
 Fleet management systems connect to fuel card networks for automated expense tracking.
-Dispatch software interfaces simplify job assignment and routing.

-• Maintenance system automated diagnostic alerts
+• Maintenance management system connections for automated service scheduling

 Fleet management system integration architecture